-Hello and welcome to this week’s Trillium Creek Dermatology and Surgery Center’s Podcast.
+Hello and welcome to the Trillium Creek Dermatology blog.
 My name is Michelle Koenig and I’m a Registered Nurse at Trillium Creek Dermatology.
-I’ve been in dermatology for 4 and a half years and in the aesthetics field for 7 years.

 Waxing?
 Plucking?
 Threading?
 What’s your preferred method of defining your brows?
 As a licensed Cosmetologist and Makeup Artist, I’ve seen them all.
 In today’s podcast, I’ll talk about how we use the symmetry of your face and alternative ways to help you make your mark with the perfect brow.

 It seems more recently, an emphasis on a defined brow has been all the rage and trend, however the idea of tattooing cosmetics has been around for quite some time.
 If you think about henna tattoos, these have been dated back to 2160 B.C. when Cleopatra wore henna tattoos for makeup or decorative purposes.
 Now jump back to the 21st century, I commonly hear patients state they are left with the “overplucked 90s and early 2000’s” style brows and go through eyebrow pencils and powder quite quickly.
 There is only so much we as makeup artists can do to fill in brows with makeup, but this is where microblading comes into play!
 With more experience and different modalities available than the early years of Cleopatra, the cosmetic tattoo technique is now better developed and taking the cosmetic industry by storm one brow at a time.